Skip to Content

 Yes, the IKEA items offered on Amazon are a bit more expensive than they would be if you drove to the store, but frankly sometimes the convenience factor gets me and I’m happy to pay a little extra so that I don’t have to fight traffic and crowds during a weekend trip to IKEA.

-And more good news: Even if you don’t have an IKEA Kallax, you can still complete this project with any similar shelving unit.
+TIP: Even if you don’t have an IKEA Kallax, you can still complete this project with any similar shelving unit.
 For example, Better Homes and Gardens makes a great line of similar-looking shelving, as does Target (check out some options here).

 Make sure to check out these other related posts I think you’ll enjoy: